- Undergraduate Math Courses

 Students are urged to discuss their ultimate career goals with an advisor at an early stage to ensure that an appropriate program is planned.

 All mathematics students are strongly encouraged to use Physics 140-240 as their Natural Science distribution requirement and to acquire a working knowledge of computers and their languages.
-Many of the careers open to mathematics majors involve heavy use of computing, and students preparing for such a career should take several computing courses.
+Many of the careers open to mathematics majors involve heavy use of computing, and students preparing for such a career should take several computing courses, including EECS 280 and EECS 281.

 Upper-level courses taken at another college or university can be used to satisfy major requirements only with written permission of the Director of Undergraduate Programs.
 Documentation (syllabus and text in English) is required to verify the equivalence of the external course.
-Any course that will count towards the GPA of the degree must meet the math department's general standards for transfer credit (no on-line courses).
+Any course that will count towards the degree must meet the math department's general standards for transfer credit (no on-line courses from non-Covid terms).
+Transfer courses do not count towards the student's GPA.

 Releasing a Mathematics Degree